ddrlve/Indonesian-Earthquake-Markov-Chain-Model-AoL-AI/README.md

 **What you'll get:**

-- ✅ 10+ high-resolution visualizations (300 DPI)
+- ✅ 15+ high-resolution visualizations (300 DPI)
 - ✅ Earthquake predictions with probability scores
-- ✅ Comprehensive analysis report
+- ✅ Comprehensive analysis report (BMKG Dataset 2008-2023)
-- ✅ Trained model saved for reuse
+- ✅ Trained model saved for reuse (30,332 earthquakes)
-- ✅ Verification against actual test data
+- ✅ Verification against actual test data (6,067 test earthquakes)
+- ✅ Comparison with USGS dataset results

 **That's it!** All results will be saved to `results/` folder.